Noisy Interactive Quantum Communication: Preliminaries

-Let us set some notation.
-We first briefly review the quantum formalism, mainly to set notation; for a more thorough treatment, we refer the interested reader to good introductions in a quantum information theory context \cite{NC00, Wat08, Wilde11}.
-For every quantum system $A$, we associate a finite dimensional Hilbert space, which by abuse of notation we also denote by $A$.
+To every quantum system $A$ we associate a finite dimensional Hilbert space, which by abuse of notation we also denote by $A$.
 The state of quantum system $A$ is represented by a density operator $\rho^A$, a positive semi-definite operator over the Hilbert space $A$ with unit trace.
 We denote by $\D (A)$ the set of all density operators representing states of system $A$.
-Composite quantum systems are represented by the (Kronecker) tensor product space of the underlying spaces, i.e. for systems $A$ and $B$, the allowed states of the composite system $A \otimes B$ are (represented by) the density operators in $\D(A \otimes B)$.
+Composite quantum systems are associated with the (Kronecker) tensor product space of the underlying spaces, i.e., for systems $A$ and $B$, the allowed states of the composite system $A \otimes B$ are (represented by) the density operators in $\D(A \otimes B)$.
 We sometimes use the shorthand $AB$ for $A \otimes B$.
-The evolution of a quantum system $A$ is represented by a completely positive, trace preserving linear map (CPTP maps) $\N^A$ such that if the state of the system was $\rho \in \D(A)$ before evolution through $\N$, the state of the system is $\N(\rho) \in \D(A)$ after.
+The evolution of a quantum system $A$ is represented by a completely positive, trace preserving linear map (CPTP map) $\N^A$ such that if the state of the system is $\rho \in \D(A)$ before evolution through $\N^A$, the state of the system is $\N^A (\rho) \in \D(A)$ after.
+If the system $A$ is clear from the context, we might drop the superscript.
 We refer to such maps as quantum channels, and to the set of all channels acting on $A$ as $\L(A)$.
-An important quantum channel that we consider is the quantum depolarizing channel $\T_{\epsilon}$ with depolarizing parameter $0 \leq \epsilon \leq 1$: it takes as input a qubit $\rho$, and outputs a qubit $\T_{\epsilon}(\rho) = (1 - \epsilon) \rho + \epsilon \frac{I}{2}$, i.e.~with probability $1 - \epsilon$ it outputs $\rho$ and with complementary probability $\epsilon$ it outputs a completely mixed state.
+An important quantum channel that we consider is the qubit depolarizing channel $\T_{\epsilon}$ with depolarizing parameter $0 \leq \epsilon \leq 1$: it takes as input a qubit $\rho$ and outputs a qubit $\T_{\epsilon}(\rho) = (1 - \epsilon) \rho + \epsilon \tfrac{\rI}{2}$, i.e., with probability $1 - \epsilon$ it outputs $\rho$, and with complementary probability $\epsilon$ it outputs a completely mixed state.
 We also consider quantum channels with different input and output systems; the set of all quantum channels from a system $A$ to a system $B$ is denoted $\L(A, B)$.
-Another important operation on a composite system $A \otimes B$ is the partial trace $\Tr{B}{\rho^{AB}}$ which effectively gets rids of the part of the quantum state $\rho^{AB}$ in the $B$ subsystem and keeps the corresponding marginal state of the $A$ subsystem.
-Fixing a basis $\{ \ket{i} \}$ for $B$, the action of the partial trace can be evaluated as $\Tr{B}{\rho^{AB}} = \sum_i \bra{i} \rho \ket{i}$, and this is a valid quantum channel in $\L(A\otimes B, A)$.
+An example of such a channel that we consider is the qubit erasing channel $\R_{\epsilon}$ with erasing parameter $0 \leq \epsilon \leq 1$: it takes as input a qubit $\rho$ and outputs a qutrit $\R_{\epsilon}(\rho) = (1 - \epsilon) \rho + \epsilon \kb{e}{e}$, i.e., with probability $1 - \epsilon$ it outputs $\rho$, and with complementary probability $\epsilon$ it outputs an orthogonal erasure flag~$\ket{e}$.
+Another important operation on a composite system $A \otimes B$ is the partial trace $\Tr{B}{\rho^{AB}}$ which effectively derives the \emph{reduced\/} or marginal state of the $A$ subsystem from the quantum state $\rho^{AB}$.
+Fixing an orthonormal basis $\{ \ket{i} \}$ for $B$, the partial trace is given by~$\Tr{B}{\rho^{AB}} = \sum_i (\rI \tensor \bra{i} ) \rho (\rI \tensor \ket{i})$, and this is a valid quantum channel in $\L(A\otimes B, A)$.
+Note that the action of $\Tra{B}$ is independent of the choice of basis chosen to represent it, so we unambiguously write $\rho^A = \Tr{B}{\rho^{AB}}$.